-Let’s bring Hasselback potatoes back into vogue by making a potato salad with a difference.
+Let’s bring Hasselback potatoes back into vogue by making a salad of roasted potatoes with a difference.
 Crispy on the outside and fluffy and creamy on the inside.
 Served with a sweet mustard vinaigrette, what more could you ask for?

 Sweet Mustard Vinaigrette